upjohnc/dbx_unit_testing/README.md

 - run `databricks bundle run` : just command `just bundle-run`
 - run `databricks bundle destroy` : just command `just bundle-destroy`

+Two notes about the pipeline:

+- there is an intentionally failing exception in one of the TEST queries to show how failing works
+- you will need to add env vars for the databricks authentication token and for the url

 ## SQL Validation

 Included in the code base is a python script that connects to the databricks instance